A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Literature Review

 \subsection{Path Signatures: A Geometric Approach to Time-Series}

 Path signature methods, rooted in rough path theory \citep{lyons1998differential}, offer a fundamentally different approach to time-series analysis.
-Rather than focusing on statistical moments or model parameters, signatures provide a universal, non-parametric characterisation of a path's geometry. \citet{chevyrev2016primer} provide an accessible introduction showing how signatures capture iterated integrals that encode rich information about path behaviour.
+Rather than focusing on statistical moments or model parameters, signatures provide a rich, non-parametric characterisation of a path's geometry. \citet{chevyrev2016primer} provide an accessible introduction showing how signatures capture iterated integrals that encode rich information about path behaviour.

-The theoretical foundations established by \citet{friz2014course} demonstrate that signatures form a graded algebra that uniquely characterises paths up to tree-like equivalences, providing theoretical guarantees absent from many heuristic methods.
-Recent advances by \citet{kidger2019deep} and \citet{morrill2021neural} have shown that signature-based methods achieve state-of-the-art performance in various time-series tasks, from finance to healthcare.
+The theoretical foundations established by \citet{friz2014course} demonstrate that signatures form a graded algebra, while uniqueness results for bounded-variation paths hold up to tree-like equivalence under appropriate hypotheses \citep{hambly2010uniqueness}.
+Recent advances by \citet{kidger2019deep} and \citet{morrill2021neural} have shown that signature-based methods achieve strong performance in various time-series tasks, from finance to healthcare.